-I am normally a tea drinker but this morning, a cup of coffee was what I needed.
+I am normally a tea drinker but this morning in Cartagena, a cup of coffee was what I needed.
 I wandered down to the ship’s coffee station and placed my order.

 Usually a strict, young blond, most likely of Eastern European background, rations out the coffee requests.
 She would be pretty if she weren’t so stern and clearly judgmental.
 But this morning there is a new woman this morning and she is much friendlier.
 Her dark hair is pulled back and she goes cheerfully about her tasks.
 I far prefer todays barista who hands me my coffee.